curl/curl/tests/CI.md

 for failures.
 See [#7522](https://github.com/curl/curl/issues/7522) for more information.

 As of November 2021 Daniel Stenberg is the only person with administrator access to the Zuul CI environment.

 These are configured in `zuul.d` and have test runners in `scripts/zuul`.

-### CircleCI
+### Circle CI

-CircleCI runs a basic Linux test suite on Ubuntu for both x86 and ARM processors.
+Circle CI runs a basic Linux test suite on Ubuntu for both x86 and ARM processors.
 This is configured in `.circleci/config.yml`.

-You can [view the full list of CI jobs on CircleCI's website](https://app.circleci.com/pipelines/github/curl/curl).
+You can [view the full list of CI jobs on Circle CI's website](https://app.circleci.com/pipelines/github/curl/curl).

-@bagder has access to edit the "Project Settings" on that page.
+`@bagder` has access to edit the "Project Settings" on that page.
 Additional admins/group members can be added on request.

 ### Cirrus CI